-The only thing better than donating old garments to charity might be this: keeping them and improving their quality or restoring them to their nearly original quality.
-Oftentimes restoring your clothes can be incredibly satisfying and will allow you to keep an item that holds memories or intrinsic value to you.
-Plus, it’s more ecologically friendly than throwing them away or buying something new.
+Oftentimes, restoring your clothes can be incredibly satisfying and allows you to keep an item that holds memories or intrinsic value to you.
+Plus, it’s more ecologically friendly than throwing them away and buying something new.

-Fast Fashion has been a topic of conversation for some time now.
-Clothes truly do have one the quickest turnover rates in what has become a throw-away culture.
+Fast fashion has been a topic of conversation for some time now.
+Clothing has one the quickest turnover rates in what has become a throw-away culture.
 Anything we can do to lower our environmental footprint will not only help the planet but our wallets too.

 Just place your clothes into the washing machine as you normally would then add half a cup of salt to the drum – yes, salt!
-Regular salts work fine but make sure you avoid overly coarse salt or sea salt since it may not dissolve completely in the washing machine.
+Regular salts work fine but make sure you avoid overly coarse salt or sea salt since these may not dissolve completely in the washing machine.

 Repair your clothes with a needle and thread

-Whether it’s a small hole or a big one, a little needle and thread can do the trick to make it as good as new.
-Turn your garment inside out to keep any knots and weird lines on the inside of the piece.
+Whether it’s a small hole or a big one, a needle and thread can do the trick to make a garment as good as new.
+Turn the item inside out to hide any knots or weird lines on the inside of the piece.
 If the hole is too big you’ll need a patch, but the process is still simple.

 Fabric can be so expensive!
-If your item or garment isn’t serving you in its current form or is slightly beyond repair, repurposing it into a new kind of garment can be a wonderful way to still use the piece. but help save the fashion industry’s high turnover and help save the environment.
+If your item or garment isn’t serving you in its current form or is slightly beyond repair, repurposing it can be a wonderful way to still use your old clothing and help deter the fashion industry’s high turnover and help save the environment.

-Your clothes don’t have to be worn to the point of disrepair, there are plenty of ways to make them ‘new’ again and enjoy your existing closet for years to come – all while being ecologically conscious, sustainable, and most importantly, always fashionable.
+Don’t let your clothes wear out to the point of disrepair.
+There are plenty of ways to make them ‘new’ again and enjoy your existing closet for years to come, all the while being ecologically-conscious, sustainable, and most importantly, fashionable.